ptlis/conneg/README.md

 If your application supports PSR-7 then the simplest way to get content negotiation is via the middlewares provided by [ptlis/psr7-conneg](https://github.com/ptlis/psr7-conneg).

-### In non PSR-7 Projects & Advanced Use-Cases
+### In non PSR-7 Projects

-Create a negotiator instance:
+First create a Negotiation instance.
+This provides methods to perform negotiation on client and server preferences.

 ```php
 use ptlis\ConNeg\Negotiation;